agata-anastazja/dependency-checker/README.md

 Displaying the main dependencies and not the dev dependencies.

 ### Next steps:
-Fetch error handling - display a server fail page
+Fetch error handling - display error message for the user when they input non existing npm package name